Not Another B Movie: DVD

-Released in anamorphic widescreen DVD format.
-Extras include two featurettes: The first with the cast sharing anecdotes about low-budget filmmaking, and the second sharing footage from the film's original premiere.
+The film was released in anamorphic widescreen DVD format.
+Its extras include two featurettes: The first with the cast sharing anecdotes about low-budget filmmaking, and the second sharing footage from the film's original premiere.
 Also included are the distributor's trailers for other Troma films and two short-length comedy sketches.

 Recognition

 Critical response

 DVD Verdict praised the film, writing it was "one of the most pleasant surprises I've come across in a long time.
 No, really."
-Noting that the film's re-release cover art made the DVD appear as one of the films it was intended to spoof, remarked that the film's being re-titled and released under a different title and with the Troma cover was "either unfortunate or hilariously ironic," but offered that despite the audio and video being "mediocre, with hazy, grainy colors and flat sound," the film was "hilariously funny, while also emotionally honest and heartfelt," and that it stood out as one of the best films the reviewer had seen in the realm of films about filmmaking.
+Noting that the film's re-release cover art made the DVD appear as one of the films it was intended to spoof, remarked that the film's being retitled and released under a different title and with the Troma cover was "either unfortunate or hilariously ironic," but offered that despite the audio and video being "mediocre, with hazy, grainy colors and flat sound," the film was "hilariously funny, while also emotionally honest and heartfelt," and that it stood out as one of the best films the reviewer had seen in the realm of films about filmmaking.

-Panning the film, Unrated Magazine asked "how the hell did they cast Ed Asner?"
-The review stated that the film was so bad it was difficult to watch.
-Continuing, they argued that the plot was pointless, the humour poor, and the cinematography terrible.
-They noted that among the product's few positive points was the box cover artwork and the superb job Troma did with marketing something otherwise valueless.
+Panning the film, Unrated magazine asked "[H]ow the hell did they cast Ed Asner?"
+The review stated that the film was so bad, it was difficult to watch.
+Continuing, they argued that the plot was pointless, the humor poor, and the cinematography terrible.
+They noted that among the product's few positive points was the box-cover artwork and the superb job Troma did with marketing something otherwise valueless.
 They felt the scenes with David Faustino showed promise, but were importunely and repeatedly interrupted by the plotline returning to the three leads arguing and debating over production and marketing in the restaurant.
-The one scene the reviewer admits to enjoying was the appearance of Ed Asner holding a knife in a manner reminiscent of Alfred Hitchcock's Psycho.
+The one scene the reviewer admits to enjoying was the appearance of Ed Asner holding a knife in a manner reminiscent of Hitchcock's Psycho.

-Mondo Digital felt the film was less respectable that others in its genre, though "certainly more star-studded," writing it was "an exercise in random spoofery most notable for its roster of supporting actors: Ed Asner, Robert Z'Dar, Erin Moran, Larry Thomas (aka the Soup Nazi from Seinfeld), Reggie Bannister, Joe Estevez, and David Faustino."
+Mondo Digital felt the film was less respectable that others in its genre, though "certainly more star-studded," writing it was "an exercise in random spoofery most notable for its roster of supporting actors: Ed Asner, Robert Z'Dar, Erin Moran, Larry Thomas (the Soup Nazi from Seinfeld), Reggie Bannister, Joe Estevez, and David Faustin]."
 In noting the plot device of three filmmakers arguing on how best to create and market a film project, wrote that the concept was "all very arbitrary and sometimes amusing".